heuristisk/hkAlium/README.md

 ##How to setup it

-First you need to implement an UICollectionView and latter you must set a custom layout as you see in the image below:
+First you need to implement an UICollectionView and latter you must set a custom layout as you can see in the image below:

 ![Image 01](https://github.com/heuristisk/hkAlium/blob/master/sample/setup.png?raw=true)

+##Complete sample code

+If you want to see it running, clone de repo and execute the included sample project.
+The example is self-explained, you must implement a delegate *CustomLayoutDelegate* to specify the size of each item.
+Good luck!

 ```swift
 // ViewController.swift